-- You must send all notices and claims to both the participating MAO and your MAC.
+- You must send all notices and claims to both the participating MAO and your Medicare Administrative Contractor (MAC).
 The MAO will process payment, and the MAC will process the claims for informational and operational purposes and for CMS to monitor the Model.

-- If you contract to provide hospice services with the plan, be sure to confirm billing and processing steps before January 1, 2021, as they may be different.
+- If you contract to provide hospice services with the plan, be sure to confirm billing and processing steps before the calendar year begins, as they may be different.

 Note: While we encourage you to reach out to participating MAOs about contracting opportunities, you are not required to contract.
 If you choose not to contract, the participating MAO must continue to pay you at least equivalent to Original Medicare rates for Medicare-covered hospice care.